btc-vision/opnet-order-book/docs/Ticks.md

 ### Purpose of `getStoragePointer`

-The `getStoragePointer` function computes a unique storage location for each word (256-bit segment) of the TickBitmap based on:
+The `getStoragePointer` function computes a unique storage location for each word (256-bit segment) of the TickBitmapTest2 based on:

-- **Base Pointer**: A fixed value representing the starting point for TickBitmap storage.
+- **Base Pointer**: A fixed value representing the starting point for TickBitmapTest2 storage.
 - **Token Address**: The address of the token, ensuring separation between different tokens.
 - **Word Position**: The position of the word within the bitmap, allowing access to different segments.